Tempur Sealy to buy Mattress Firm in $4 billion deal

 Mattress Firm CEO John Eck added that the transaction will increase the companies' ability "to better address consumers' needs and drive growth.''

-In the transaction, Tempur Sealy is expected to pay about $2.7 billion in cash and $1.3 billion in stock to Mattress Firm, which is privately held.
+Tempur Sealy will pay about $2.7 billion in cash and $1.3 billion in stock to Mattress Firm, which is privately held.
 That reflects the issuance of 34.2 million common shares, based on Monday's closing share price of $37.62.

+After the transaction is complete, Mattress Firm shareholders will own about 16.6% of the combined company and Tempur Sealy shareholders will own the rest.

+While Mattress Firm and Tempur Sealy have a long history as retail partners, the two have had a rocky relationship in recent years.
+The companies temporarily ended their partnership in January 2017 — in a move that notably removed popular Tempur-Pedic beds from Mattress Firm stores.

 The companies expect to complete the transaction in the second half of 2024.
 After the acquistion is complete, Mattress Firm is set to operate as a separate business unit within Tempur Sealy.

-On a per-share basis, the Kentucky-based mattress maker said it had a profit of 48 cents.
+On a per-share basis, the company said it had a profit of 48 cents.
 Earnings, adjusted for one-time gains and costs, were 53 cents per share.